Alessandro Giardelli

-Alessandro Giardelli (born October 5, 2002) is an Italian professional racing driver.
+Alessandro Giardelli (born 5 October 2002) is an Italian professional racing driver.
 He finished second in the 2021 Porsche Carrera Cup Italy season and participated in the Porsche Junior Shootout for national Carrera Cup drivers.
 In 2015, Giardelli won the KFJunior class of the Italian Karting Championship.

 Career

 Karting

 Giardelli leading the Group during 2016 Karting European Championship.

 Giardelli began his career in 2012.
-His accomplishments include first place in the Italian Open Masters, third place at the WSK Night Edition, eighth place and fifth place in the WSK Champions Cup, fourth place in the WSK Final Cup, first place in the Rok Cup Italy, fifth place in the Rok Cup International final, fifth place in the Trofeo Margutti, second place in the industry trophy, first place in the 500 miles of Granja Viana, third place in the race of Karting European Championship.
-He competed for the CRG (kart manufacturer) official team, and Tony Kart and also racing for the official team Lariomotorsport.
+His accomplishments include first place in the Italian Karting Championship, third place at the WSK Night Edition, eighth place and fifth place in the WSK Champions Cup, fourth place in the WSK Final Cup, first place in the Rok Cup Italy, fifth place in the Rok Cup International final, fifth place in the Andrea Margutti Trophy, second place in the industry trophy, first place in the 500 miles of Granja Viana, third place in the race of Karting European Championship, and first place in a race of Karting World Cup.He competed for the CRG (kart manufacturer) official team, and Tony Kart and also racing for the official team Lariomotorsport.

 Touring car racing

 Giardelli driving a Honda Civic during a 2020 TCR Italy Touring Car Championship race at Vallelunga.

 Giardelli moved to cars in 2020, racing in the TCR Italy Touring Car Championship.
 He initially signed with Élite Motorsport, but began the season with B.D.
 Racing.
 In the first round at Mugello, Giardelli finished ninth overall (third in the DSG class) in Race 1 and fifth overall (first in DSG) in Race 2.

 After two DNFs in the second round at Misano, Giardelli moved to MM Motorsport.
 At Imola, he finished 11th in Race 1 and retired from Race 2 after a crash.
 In the fourth round at Vallelunga, he started second and maintained his position to finish as runner-up.
 In Race 2, Giardelli started seventh on the inverted grid and finished second overall.

-In Race 1 at Monza, he finished eighth after a collision with another driver, who was later penalized.
+In Race 1 at Monza, Giardelli finished eighth after a collision with another driver, who was later penalized.
 In Race 2, Giardelli suffered a punctured tire following another collision, forcing him to pit for repairs and ultimately finishing 12th.
 He did not participate in the final race of the championship at Autodromo Enzo e Dino Ferrari.